|Here is an update since our last email on November 3, 2019.

 - Defending the CC&Rs and underlying Deed restrictions, including maintaining parkland forever for public recreational use as stated in the Deeds

 - Providing a streamlined, transparent and fair process for architectural and landscape approvals, including resolution of view disputes over vegetation on privately owned land

 The sad part is that the Board in recent years has failed on all three of these dimensions through a series of bad decisions:

-- Actively violated the Deed Restrictions by selling 1.7 acres of Palos Verdes Estates Parkland to a private resident who had built extensive encroachments on parkland for over forty years, and then wasting over $900,000 defending that bad decision in court
+- Actively violated the Deed Restrictions by selling 1.7 acres of parkland to a private resident who had built extensive encroachments on parkland for over forty years, and then wasting over $900,000 defending that bad decision in court

-- Wrote an advocacy letter to support closure of a section of the Paseo Del Sol Fire Road through Palos Verdes Estates Parkland and thereby eliminating public use and access of about six acres of parkland
+- Wrote an advocacy letter to support closure of a section of the Paseo Del Sol Fire Road through parkland which would have eliminated public use of and access to about six acres of parkland

-- Fiscal: Wasted over $900,000 on legal pursuing an ill-conceived sale of Palos Verdes Estates Parkland that was ultimately reversed in a decision by the California Superior Court
+- Fiscal: Wasted over $900,000 on legal fees by pursuing an ill-conceived sale of parkland that was ultimately reversed in a decision by the California Superior Court

 What are the future issues, and what are your ROBE candidates’ positions on those issues?